 MARRIAGE EQUALITY In 2018 the Uniting Church Assembly determined that ministers of the Uniting Church could conduct marriages of same-gender couples.
 Each minister, licensed to marry by the Commonwealth of Australia, is able to choose, according to their own conscience, whether they will marry people of the same gender.
 Each congregation is also at liberty to choose whether same-gender marriages may be conducted on their premises.

-Our current minister, the Rev. Andrew Boyle, does conduct same-gender marriages and the Church Council has determined that these marriages can also be held in the Ormond Church.
+The Church Council has determined that same-gender marriages can also be held in the Ormond Church.
 You can read more about the Uniting Church's decision to Marriage Equality here